Audit Committee

 Ethics and Conduct Committee

-(iii) to receive, analyze and treat reports of non-compliance arising from the Confidential Channel (and any other means used to report incidents) classified as being "critical" or of "high" impact.
-Reports classified as being of "medium" or "low" impact will only be assessed by the Committee at the discretion of the Internal Audit Manager,
+(iii) to receive, analyze and treat reports of non-compliance arising from the Confidential Channel (and any other means used to report incidents) classified as being “critical” or of “high” impact.
+Reports classified as being of “medium” or “low” impact will only be assessed by the Committee at the discretion of the Internal Audit Manager;

 ---|---|

-Alexandre Malfitani | Committee Member and Coordinator |
+Alexandre Wagner Malfitani | Member and Coordinator |

-Camila Almeida | Committee Member |
+Alana Cristina Sachi | Member |